learn-co-students/hs-oo-group-project-after-school-0115-dalton/README.md

 + For each model, map out the different attributes and actions that it should include.

 + Start building - Make sure to start small, test your app frequently, and build out from there.
 Since you're working in groups, **COMMUNICATION IS KEY!!!** Talk through your problems out loud, encourage each other, make sure you're switching off the driver and navigator roles.

+Here is a link to the OO jungle project that we demo-ed in class: [Jungle](git@github.com:flatiron-school-curriculum/hs-oo-group-project.git)